sadelcarpio/ml-image-scraping-tool/image_scraper/README.md

 # Image Scraping
 Subfolder dedicated to the image scraping for google images and, in the future, other web sources.
 The project uses mainly `scrapy` and `selenium` and the libraries specified in `requirements.txt`.
-It is deployed via `scrapyd` as an HTTP endpoint
+It is deployed via `scrapyd` as an HTTP endpoint.

+## Run without containers (locally)
-## Installing requirements
+### Installing requirements
 On a virtual environment
 ```shell
 $ pip install -r requirements.txt